Pokémon HeartGold and SoulSilver

 For the sake of consistency, every Pokémon in every Pokémon game is given a Shiny variant.
 Most Shiny Pokémon have been obtainable through random chance encounters or event distributions, including most Legendary Pokémon.
 However, a few Pokémon cannot be obtained in this form without hacking, and as a consequence, normal players would never be able to see their Shiny coloration.

 Arceus has a Shiny palette for each of its 18 forms, including the unused ???-type (see above).
 However, because the only way to obtain it legitimately was through distributions, the Shiny version of Arceus was left unobtainable through normal means.
-Shiny Arceus was later made available as a distribution via serial code in Omega Ruby and Alpha Sapphire with the purchase of tickets to the 18th Pokémon movie.
+Shiny Arceus was later made available as a distribution via serial code in Omega Ruby and Alpha Sapphire with the purchase of tickets to the 18th Pokémon movie, and was finally made available worldwide in Pokémon Brilliant Diamond and Shining Pearl after update 1.3.0.

 The Spiky-eared Pichu from the special Ilex Forest event (unlocked via the Shiny Pichu distribution) has a Shiny palette as well.
 However, it cannot be obtained as Shiny from the event.